 Breakups are difficult.
-Worse when your ex wants to get revenge by running up big credit card balances in your name.
-Lovers scorned are a force to be reckoned with.
-Hopefully, your credit won’t be in the path of destruction.
+Worse when your ex-partner wants to get revenge by running up big credit card balances in your name.
+Lovers scorned are a force to be reckoned with, and hopefully, your credit won’t be in the path of destruction.
 Here are a few ways to keep your ex from ruining your credit score.

 On the flip side, you don’t want to remain the authorized user since your ex could start misusing the credit card.
 While authorized users aren’t liable for charges made on the credit card, the account history still shows up on both of your credit reports.
 Have yourself removed from the account to prevent damage to your credit.

-Dissolve joint accounts.
-Joint accounts are harder to deal since you signed up for the account together.
+Joint accounts are harder to deal with since you signed up for the account together.
 One person can’t simply kick the other off the credit card.
 And, if both of you used the card, you might have a hard time figuring out who’s responsible for what.

-If you’ve cosigned a loan and agreed that your ex will take over the payments, your ex should have your name removed from the loan.
-Removing your name from a cosigned loan is difficult, especially if the other borrower isn’t cooperative.
+If you’ve co-signed a loan and agreed that your ex would take over the payments, your ex should have your name removed from the loan.
+Removing your name from a co-signed loan is difficult, especially if the other borrower isn’t cooperative.
 Your credit will be impacted by accounts that still list your name.
 If your ex isn’t keeping up with the payments, then you’ll have to pay if you want to protect your credit.

-The situation gets more complicated with a mortgage or car loan.
-You have to decide who’s going to live in the house or drive the car.
+The situation gets more complicated with a mortgage or a car loan.
+You have to decide who will live in the house or drive the car.
 And whether you have any legal recourse depends on whether your name is on the loan.
 For these legally complex situations, consulting an attorney is often the best option.

-Put a fraud alert on your credit report.
 Vindictive exes may try to open new accounts in your name, especially if they’ve memorized your social security number.
 A fraud alert would let businesses know that they should take extra steps to confirm your identity before issuing new credit.
-Keep in mind the basic fraud alert expires after 90 days.
+Keep in mind that fraud alerts last for one year and are renewable.

-Freeze your credit report.
 A security freeze goes a step beyond a fraud alert.
 Once your credit report is frozen, businesses can’t access your report to approve any credit-based application.
-This would eliminate many fraudulent accounts from being opened in your name.
-However, certain transactions, like payday loans for example, don’t require a credit check.
-Neither a fraud alert or security freeze would help in these situations.
+It would eliminate many fraudulent accounts from being opened in your name.
+However, certain transactions, like payday loans, don’t require a credit check.
+Neither a fraud alert nor a security freeze would help in these situations.